usuaero/MachUpX/CreatingInputFiles.md

 other JSON objects are properly specified in the scene object, MachUp will automatically load all other required objects.

+Boolean values are defined with a 1 or a 0.

+## Units

 MachUp allows the user to specify the units for each value if they desire.
 For float values, this is done by making the vaule a list where the first element is the actual value and the second element is a string specifying the units.
 For example: